kevinwatson/docker-for-developers-cookbook/050-chapter-05.md

 The Eclipse Memory Analyzer app is a Java application that can be used to analyze Java memory dump files.
 There's a similar tool, `jhat`, which comes preinstalled with most Java installations but is web based and has less features than the Memory Analyzer app.
 The Memory Analyzer has specific dependencies which have been defined in the Dockerfile below and by using Docker make it easy to get the app up an running on any operating system.

-First, create a directory for our app.
+First, create a directory for the app and move into that directory.

 ```bash
 mkdir ~/mat-docker